fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

 TES	         gene TES position dist_closest	 closest distance between peak and gene considering
-                 all edges (zero if there is overlap) dist_TSS	 distance between peak and feature TSS dist_TES	 distance between peak and feature TES direction        'U' if hit is upstream, 'D' if downstream, '.' if overlapped overlap_gene	 1 if peak overlaps the gene, 0 if not
+                 all edges (zero if there is overlap) dist_TSS	 distance between peak and gene TSS dist_TES	 distance between peak and gene TES direction        'U' if hit is upstream, 'D' if downstream, '.' if overlapped overlap_gene	 1 if peak overlaps the gene, 0 if not